Striking Distance: Plot

 Pittsburgh homicide detective Thomas Hardy turns in his partner and cousin, Jimmy Detillo, for using excessive force, which in turn causes him to become alienated by the majority of his fellow officers.
-Thomas and his father, Vincent, are en route to the Policemen's Ball when a call comes in indicating a serial killer, the Polish Hill Strangler, who Tommy believes is a police officer, has been spotted driving in downtown Pittsburgh.
-As Tom and Vince pursue the killer's car, the vehicles collide and both roll down an embankment.
-When Tom regains consciousness, he learns his father has been shot dead and the killer has escaped.
-Police arrest a criminal named Douglas Kesser as the Strangler.
-Later, Jimmy jumps off the 31st Street Bridge; his body is never found.
+Thomas and his father, Vincent, later receive a call indicating that the Polish Hill Strangler, a serial killer who Tommy believes is an officer, was spotted driving nearby.
+As Tom and Vince pursue the killer, their vehicles collide and roll down an embankment.
+After regaining consciousness, Tom learns that Vince was shot dead and the killer escaped.
+Police arrest criminal Douglas Kesser as the Strangler.
+Later, Jimmy jumps off the 31st Street Bridge; his body is never located.

 Two years later, an alcoholic Tom has been reassigned to the River Rescue Squad.
+He was demoted after telling a reporter that he believed the Strangler was a policeman.
 Called to the scene of a body dump, Tom finds the victim is an ex-girlfriend.
-He is assigned a new partner, Jo Christman, who learns from District Attorney Frank Morris that Tom had been demoted after telling a television reporter that he believed the Strangler was a policeman.
-After a nurse is abducted, Tom receives a phone call similar to the ones left by the Strangler.
-Detective Eddie Eiler, who hates Tom for turning in Jimmy, states on TV the murder was committed by a copycat.
-Tom is met with strong opposition by his uncle, Captain Nick Detillo, after suggesting the Strangler is back.
-Tom steals the Strangler file from the precinct in order to conduct an unauthorized investigation into the murders.
-Soon after, the body of another of Tom's ex-girlfriends is found.
+He is assigned a new partner, Jo Christman.
+After a nurse is abducted, Tom receives a call similar to the ones left by the Strangler.
+Detective Eddie Eiler, who holds a grudge against Tom for testifying against Jimmy, states on TV the murder was committed by a copycat.
+Tom is met with opposition by his uncle, Captain Nick Detillo, after suggesting that the Strangler returned.
+Tom steals the Strangler file from the precinct to conduct an unauthorized investigation.
+The body of another of Tom's ex-girlfriends is later found.

-Tom is invited to the Policemen's Ball by Jo, as she is not familiar with any other officers and is developing romantic feelings for him.
-A tussle occurs there between Tom and the hostile officers in attendance, but Jo intervenes and takes him home.
-Later that same night, the two engage in a heated confrontation after Jo pours Tom's whiskey down the sink in an attempt to prevent him from drinking.
-Tom pleads for her to leave, but is shocked when Jo refuses and declares that she will spend the night.
-Though initially hesitant, Tom eventually succumbs to Jo and they have sex.
-At one point during the lovemaking, Jo gazes at Tom in amazement as he lies on top of her, both unaware that they are being watched by someone outdoors.
+Tom is invited to the Policemen's Ball by Jo, where a tussle occurs between Tom and the hostile officers.
+Jo takes Tom home where they proceed to have sex while being observed by an unseen person.